 The Tenth Circuit Court of Appeals issued its opinion in United States v.
-Grigsby on Tuesday, April 15, 2014.
+Washington on Friday, July 18, 2014.

 Defendant Tony Washington was convicted of conspiracy to distribute crack and marijuana and conspiracy to maintain a residence for the distribution of drugs.
 The district court calculated his base offense level for sentencing purposes based on approximately 890 grams of cocaine base attributed to him.
 On direct appeal, Washington challenged the sentence, arguing that the district court incorrectly converted the approximately $2,6oo cash found on Washington to 85.05 grams of base cocaine and the estimation that he and his co-contributors purchased 680.4 grams of cocaine base with their pooled money.
 The Tenth Circuit declined to address the cash conversion issue, noting that only the pooled purchase could reduce his offense level.
 The Tenth Circuit found sufficient evidence for the pooled purchase and denied Washington’s appeal.